-Have you wondered how to photograph the night sky and milky way?
+Have you wondered how to photograph the milky way and night sky?
 Do you enjoy taking pictures of the stars, but wish you could get better results?
-In this night photography guide for beginners, you will learn all you need to know about photographing the night sky with the landscape.
-By the end of this article you will understand the fundamentals of night photography, the camera settings required, and, as a bonus, the six things I wish I knew when I began night photography.
+In this night photography guide for beginners and the more advanced, you will learn all you need to know about photographing the night sky with the landscape.
+By the end of this article you will understand the fundamentals of night photography, the camera settings required, and, six bonus tips for night photography.

 The first thing we need to touch on is the gear required.
 Gear is generally unimportant to successful photography, but in night photography, some gear is necessary.
 This tutorial is specific to DSLR and Mirrorless camera users, however, you can do night photography with other gear (even cell phone cameras have come a long way).
 The most common questions I get are around this type of setup though, so that’s what I’ll cover.
 You won’t hear me say that you need the most expensive camera to photograph the milky way, far from it.
 Digital camera technology has come a long way in the past few years.
 For example, I have successfully photographed the night sky with the affordable, entry-level DSLR Nikon D3300.
 All you need is something that you are comfortable using in the dark, and that has a relatively good low-light performance.

 A more important investment you can make is in your lens selection.
 Look for a fairly wide-angle lens (35mm or lower) with an f-stop or aperture of 2.8 or lower.
 If you have a kit lens with a variable aperture starting around f3.5 or f4, feel free to use it to start.
 Just know that your f-stop dictates how wide your lens opens up, which means more light is hitting your sensor.
 The lower the number, the wider the lens opens up.
 You will let more light in with an f2.8 lens than you will with an f3.5 kit lens.